How Do You Find The Perimeter Of A Shape

 Q: Can the perimeter of a shape be smaller than its area?

 A: Yes, depending on the shape and its dimensions.
-For example, a long, thin rectangle can have a large area but a relatively small perimeter.
+Here's one way to look at it: a long, thin rectangle can have a large area but a relatively small perimeter.

 Q: What tools are best for measuring perimeter?